SamBailey6194/photo-guides/README.md

 - Love Running inspired the code for the footer being at the bottom of the page and the social media icons in the footer*
 - Boardwalk games inspired the code for the success page*

-*Not all the code for these items is an exact copy, some edits were made
+*Not all the code for these items are exact copies, some edits were made

 ### Content